![]() | ![]() |

 Haym Salomon was actively involved in Jewish community affairs.
 He was a member of Mikveh Israel Congregation in Philadelphia, and made the largest single contribution to the erection of its first building in 1782.
 The following year, Salomon joined with other prominent Jews in an address to the Pennsylvania Council of Censors, urging them to remove the religious test oath required for office holding under the State Constitution.
 And in 1784, he responded to a personal slander in the press by proclaiming: “I am a Jew; it is my own nation … I do not despair … that we shall obtain every other privilege that we aspire to enjoy along with our fellow-citizens.”

-Extracted from a paper by Dr. Samuel Rezneck, Professor Emeritus of History, Rensselaer Polytechnic Institute.
+Bibliography: A paper by Dr. Samuel Rezneck, Professor Emeritus of History, Rensselaer Polytechnic Institute, and Wikipedia.